George Miller (soccer, born 1927)

-Ernest George Miller (born 17 October 1927) is a former South African footballer who played as an inside forward.
+Ernest George Miller (born 17 October 1927) is a South African former footballer who played as an inside forward.

 Football career

 Playing for Arcadia Shepherds in his native South Africa, Miller signed for Leeds United in November 1950 on the recommendation of a friend of Leeds manager Frank Buckley.
 Several South African players later followed Miller to Leeds, including Ken Hastie and Gordon Stewart.
 Over the course of just over a calendar year, Miller made 13 Football League for Leeds, scoring once.
 In March 1952, Miller signed for Workington.
 Miller made 11 appearances at the club, before returning to South Africa.
 Miller scored twice in three appearances for South Africa during his career.

 Baseball

 Miller also represented South Africa in baseball, playing against an Amateur USA team in 1955 and 1956.